15 Tips for an Anti-Inflammatory Diet

 9. Reduce Your Meat Consumption

-Red meat may increase levels of C-Reactive Proteins which lead to inflammation and increases the risk for more serious illnesses (source).
+Red meat may increase levels of C-Reactive Proteins which leads to inflammation and increases the risk for more serious illnesses (source).

 10. Eat Unrefined Grains High in Fiber